YacineOuhrouche/Circuits_Repo/Digital_Circuit/Combinational_Circuit/+_-/README.md

 ## ✨ Introduction
 Adder and Subtractor circuits are fundamental combinational logic circuits used in digital electronics.
 They perform **binary addition and subtraction**, which are essential operations in **ALUs (Arithmetic Logic Units)**, **microprocessors**, and **digital computing**.

+However, **adders/substractor can be slow**, especially when dealing with large bit-width operations due to **carry propagation delay**.
+A solution to improve speed is the use of **carry-lookahead adders (CLA)** or **parallel prefix adders**, which significantly reduce the delay by computing carry signals in advance.

 ## 🔹 Types of Adder & Subtractor Circuits
 Adder and Subtractor circuits can be categorized into different types based on their functionality and design: